 What are the best practices for a modern threat-management strategy?

-The pervasive nature of today’s threat landscape means that if your organisation has vulnerabilities in new or existing applications, cyber-criminals will locate them.
-Whether you are a global enterprise or a small to medium business, one of the primary best practices is to build security into your applications from the ground up.
+The pervasive nature of today’s threat landscape means that if your organisation has vulnerabilities in new or existing applications, cyber criminals will locate them.
+Whether you are a global enterprise or a Cyber security for small businesses , one of the primary best practices is to build security into your applications from the ground up.
 Now that perimeter security is no longer a valid approach, security must now be woven into all aspects of the organisation at the design phase.

 The rise of remote working and the seamless use of various devices has emphasised the need to constantly validate network and system resource integrity.
 This includes managing your applications, vulnerability and patch details, infrastructure, systems and deployed devices.
 In combination with this effort, Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) alerting should be aggregated to enhance incident management and to filter out false positives.